marshallmason/ittywm/README.md

 Additionally, in an attempt to keep the code concise, some of the code is cryptic (specifically the arguments passed to XMoveResizeWindow).

-So, while tinywm is excellent way to convey the gist of window management, I felt I could contribute a version which would be instructive in different ways:
+So, while tinywm is an excellent way to convey the gist of window management, I felt I could contribute a version which would be instructive in different ways:

 * Spell out things a bit more, which requires more lines of code but is easier to read.
 * Fix the sluggish resizing bug by creating an opaque, phony window for the purpose of resizing.
 This also demonstrates how to create, map, and unmap windows.